nopnop2002/esp-idf-parallel-tft/README.md

 ```

 ### Check if touch works properly
-You can check if XPT2046 works properly.
+You can check if touch screen works properly.
 ![Image](https://github.com/user-attachments/assets/e11999a9-5997-40e4-9716-c578d8209a0a)

 If you touch it at this time, the touched coordinates will be displayed.